bujosa/beta/README.md

 # Beta
-This is a simple project related with Solidity
+This is a simple project related with Solidity.